 Menopause is a natural progression of ovarian hormone decline, a process that should occur without symptoms and without event.
-Menopause is not an ovarian hormone problem, not at its core; menopause is an adrenal hormone problem.
+The miserable symptoms of menopause that some women experience are not an ovarian hormone problem, not at their core; they are an adrenal hormone dysfunction.

-While that is true, I have spent over fourteen years working in a medical practice where 85% of my patients are women.
+I have spent over 17 years working in a medical practice where 85% of my patients are women.
 For thousands of hours, I’ve assessed and treated perimenopausal and menopausal women with Adrenal Fatigue at the root of their symptoms.

 In the video below, I tell my own emotional journey with Adrenal Fatigue.

 Some women have no symptoms of menopause at all, save the cessation of menses.

 Millions of women are going through perimenopause and menopause at this very moment.
 Some of those women aren’t noticing a single symptom: not a night-sweat, not a hot flash, not a single sleepless night.
 However, this is the exception, not the rule.
 The majority of these menopausal women are having a completely different experience.